samanthashleyrose/Employee-Tracker/README.md

 3. Verify the installation of npm, which usually comes bundled with Node.js.
 Execute the command `npm -v` in the integrated terminal to confirm that you have the latest version downloaded.
 If npm is not installed, run the command `npm i` before continuing to install dependencies.

-4. In the server.js file, make sure to update const db to contain you MyDQL Database Credentials.
+4. In the server.js file, make sure to update `const db` to contain you MySQL Database Credentials.
 Specifically, replace: `host`, `user`, `password`, and `database` with your necessary information.

 ## Usage